Extremely painful period cramps!

 This brutal, chronic illness and it’s unknown how to explain her symptoms, gave M a lot of anxiety.

-Endometriosis periods come with worse pain and chronic pain gives women a lot of problems – it’s invisible and no one can see it.
+Endometriosis comes with extremely painful period cramps and chronic pain gives women a lot of problems – it’s invisible and no one can see it.

 Knowing how to be there for a loved one with this condition can be tricky, and often friends and family are at a loss when trying to support someone with endometriosis.